 2020 Non-Homestead Millage

-On March 10, 2020, Clarkston Community Schools will seek an 8 mill non-homestead millage.
-The ballot proposal, if approved, will allow the school district to continue to levy 18 mills on all commercial, business, rental properties, vacant land, and second-home properties.
+On March 10, 2020, Clarkston voters approved an 8 mill non-homestead millage for Clarkston Community Schools.
+The approved ballot proposal allows the school district to continue to levy 18 mills on all commercial, business, rental properties, vacant land, and second-home properties.
 This non-homestead millage renewal does not affect property taxes for primary home residences.

 - Election Day: March 10, 2020 from 7am-8pm.

 - This proposal does not impact the taxes on residential or agricultural property.

 - This is a renewal of the current 18 mills that voters approved in 2015.